 Regardless the meaning of the phrase, which was different in releases of the film in other languages, the manuscript could be viewed as futile repetition on a grand scale.
 The phrase is typed in paragraphs, in individual sentences, in blockquotes, but it is still, despite these variations, the same work repeated again and again and again and again, ad infinitum.

 In the Tuesday section when Jack returns to typing after ordering Wendy out, we hear a shift capital letter, two others, a space, four letters, a space, three letters, a space, three letters, a space.
 He was not, then, typing, "All work and no play..."

 One is reminded of Jack's having said he'd experienced deja vu before, but that this was ridiculous.
 Rather than looking at it as crazy Jack simply having typed the same phrase over and over again in a fit of insanity, the repeated phrase is another expression of this deja vu and repeating patterns, such as in the world maze where we had the same repeating patterns ad infinitum.
-This repeated phrase is, after all, a Kubrick invention.
+This use of the repeated phrase is, after all, a Kubrick invention.
 It did not appear in the King book.

 I was thinking about the role of the number 42 in the film one day, then was considering how Jack's typing of the phrase over and over again wasn't just obsessive but could be seen as a type of meditative exercise, and it suddenly occurred to me that the key strokes for the phrase would be 42.